dshanske/MinimalistFlexCP/readme.txt

 == Changelog ==

+= 1.0.4 =
+* Addressed a security issue where many places have not used proper escaping / no escaping at all.
+* Added correct styling for the main content without a sidebar.

 = 1.0.3 =
 * Addressed an important issue where the menu items cannot be opened due to an improper usage of e.preventDefault().